tschumann/sandbot/sandbot/readme.txt

 Todd Aspeotis, for teaching me C++.
 Jeffrey 'botman' Broome for his bot code and other cool stuff.
 Sam 'solokiller' VanHeer for his knowledge of the GoldSource engine.
+Bascu for helping to resolve issues with libstdc++ on Linux.
 Maleficus for setting a high standard of how good bots can be.
 ModDB for being a good host.
 Bots United for their support.